larissacfs/tasks/README.md

 ## Usage

-- How to run the tests in all browsers
+- How to run the tests in all browsers:

 ```bash
 yarn playwright test